“Knife Crime Is Rapidly Increasing; 4 Tips on How to Stay Safe in 2023”

 UK’s Knife Crime

-In March 2019, knife crime in the UK reached a decade high; the ONS has revealed that recordings of crimes involving sharp instruments are at their highest since the year 2010.
-Unfortunately, many victims are under 18.
-Police recorded more than 44,000 offenses involving a sharp object in the 12 months leading up to June 2019, which is an increase of 7% from the previous year.
+These increases follow on from March 2019, when knife crime in the UK reached a decade high.
+The ONS revealed that recordings of crimes involving sharp instruments rose to their highest since the year 2010.
+Police recorded more than 44,000 offenses involving a sharp object in the 12 months leading up to June 2019, which was an increase of 7% from the previous year.

 Knife Crime In Schools